Markets and rural buildings

 For a while now people have been wondering about the meaning and purpose of Elimäki.

-What should I do with my Elimäki? – a question that Man has been pondering since the dawn of his existence.
-The most important book published on this topic is Elimäen tarkoitus (the meaning of Elimäki) from 1996.
+What should I do with my Elimäki? – a question that man has been pondering since the dawn of his existence.
+The most important book published on this topic in Finland is Elimäen tarkoitus (the meaning of Elimäki) from 1996.

-This meaning may be sought at Pestoomarkkinat (hiring market), which this year will be held for the 43rd time.
+This meaning may be sought at Pestoomarkkinat (hiring market), which this year was held for the 45th time.
 The history of the market stems from the fact that in Elimäki it was once traditional to hire maids and farmhands on the first Sunday of August.
 This sinful event attracted to the church village not only employers and potential employees, but also thousands of onlookers and vendors.

-Pestoomarkkinat will be held in September.
+Next Pestoomarkkinat will be held on 5th September 2020.
 In accordance with traditions, Elimäki will select the new Piika (maid) and Renki (farmhand) for the following year.

 A miniature Seurasaari

-What else other than the hustle and bustle of the market is it worth stopping for at Elimäki Church Village?
+What else, other than the hustle and bustle of the market, is worth stopping for at Elimäki Church Village?

-You can also make a trip to the Museum of Local History and Culture of Elimäki, which is like Seurasaari in miniature.
-Seven buildings from different parts of Elimäki have been moved to the grounds of the museum and tell of the history of the parish in the 19th century.
+You can also make a trip to the Museum of Local History and Culture, which is like Seurasaari open-air museum of Helsinki in miniature.
+Seven buildings from different parts of Elimäki have been moved to the grounds of the museum, telling the history of the parish in the 19th century.

 A speciality of the open-air museum is the windmill looking towards Route 6, which originally belonged to Mustila Manor.
 The museum also has a farmhouse, two granaries, a smoke sauna, a smithy with its original tools, a commercial storehouse and a drying barn with horse-driven wheels.